smrr723/2DO/README.md

 To Do List App made with CRUD functionality using Java, XML, SQLite and TDD in Android Studio.

 ### Overview
-2DO was a week long Java project undertaken to consolidate and practice everything learned during weeks 5 & 8 of the [CodeClan](https://codeclan.com/) intensive Software Development course, including the following:
+2DO was a week long Java project undertaken to practice, and consolidate learning of the following topics:

 - Java fundamentals
 - Android Studio